jewettaij/moltemplate/doc/doc_genpoly_lt.md

                    of the smallest rectangular box which encloses all of the coordinates in the coordinate file.
-The user must supply 3 comma-separated numbers (no spaces) which indicate how much extra room is needed in the x,y,z directions, at both ends.
+The user must supply 3 comma-separated numbers (no spaces) which indicate how much extra room is needed in the ±x, ±y, ±z directions.

     -polymer-directions polarities.txt
                    Change the order that coordinates are read from the file.